Democratic republic

-A democratic republic is a form of government operating on principles adopted from a republic, ie: a representative democracy.
-As a cross between two similar systems, democratic republics may function on principles shared by both republics and direct democracies.
+A democratic republic is a form of government operating on principles adopted from a republic and a democracy.
+As a cross between two similar systems, democratic republics may function on principles shared by both republics and democracies.

+While not all republics are democracies, whether all democracies are republics depends on whether parliamentary monarchies are regarded as real monarchies or mere "crowned republics".

-While not all democracies are republics (constitutional monarchies, for instance, are not) common definitions of the terms democracy and republic often feature overlapping concerns, suggesting that many democracies function as republics, and many republics operate on democratic principles, as shown by these definitions from the Oxford English Dictionary:
+Common definitions of the terms democracy and republic often feature overlapping concerns, suggesting that many democracies function as republics, and many republics operate on democratic principles, as shown by these definitions from the Oxford English Dictionary: